 Today, they are filled with quirky little shops.
 Warning: you will not leave empty-handed!

-There are few places in Norway with more hours of sun per year than Kristiansand.
+Very few places in Norway get more hours of sunlight a year than Kristiansand!

-...you are assured a comforting 25 degrees all year round, in the Aquarama waterpark’s outdoor pool, right by the city beach.
+Although the sea can become quite warm in the summer, you are guaranteed a comfortable 25 degrees Celsius all year round in Aquarama Waterpark’s outdoor pool, right by the city beach.

-The beach palms are the inspiration behind the name of the annual festival Palmesus that also takes place on Bystranda.
+The palm trees on the beach are the inspiration behind the name of the annual Palmesus festival that takes place on Bystranda.

-With 60,000 people and an international line-up, it’s Norway’s biggest beach party.
+With 60,000 attendees and an international line-up, it’s Norway’s biggest beach party.